-Shaped like a diamond as it runs from the craggy karst coast of Krabi into the shimmering waters of the Andaman Sea, Koh Jum is considered a true untouched Thailand paradise still not discovered by the crowds.
+Shaped like a diamond as it runs from the craggy, karst coast of Krabi into the shimmering waters of the Andaman Sea.
+Koh Jum Thailand is considered a truly untouched paradise, still not discovered by crowds of tourists.

 Let’s be clear – not too much happens on Koh Jum.
 But that’s actually the point.
-If you’re after about of real R&R without the go-go bars and purring scooters, it’s likely that Koh Jum is the place for you.
+If you’re all about real R&R without the go-go bars and purring scooters, it’s likely that Koh Jum is the place for you.

-Long mornings of sunbathing mingle with lazy afternoons of snorkelling and evenings of bumping reggae bars, all topped off with some uber-friendly people from Thailand’s Muslim minority and plenty of authentic southern food.
+Long mornings spent sunbathing mixed with lazy afternoons of snorkeling and evenings of bumping reggae bars, all topped off with some amiable people from Thailand’s Muslim minority and plenty of authentic southern food.

 Koh Jum is one of the small fragments of land that filter south from Krabi.
 It clutches the western coast of Thailand, sheltered to the west by Phuket and overshadowed by the karst mountains of the Trang coastline to the east.

-Koh Jum sits roughly in line with famous Koh Phi Phi (the backpacker’s party heaven), and a little north of family-favourite Koh Lanta.
+Koh Jum sits roughly in line with famous Koh Phi Phi (the backpacker’s party heaven) and a little north of family-favorite Koh Lanta.

 Sparkling beaches tinted with white and beige mingle with groves of rubber trees where long-legged kingfishers stalk the undergrowth, making Koh Jum a natural jewel.